The Flying MobulasWanna go see the Mobula jump?

 They guys float under the surface with such grace

-insatiable demand for illicit drugs or endangered fish in North America, Mexico is doomed to be bullied and aggressively destroyed.
+Mexico is doomed to be bullied & pillaged, and aggressively destroyed.
+Just like the drug war.
 Ok so!
 Off my soapbox for now.

-At Shipwrecks, an elaborate flotilla of tents goes as far as the eye can see.
+An elaborate flotilla of tents goes as far as the eye can see.
 There are gangs of elderly women cooking in military grade kitchens, set up with precision under gigantic blue tarps to block out the sun.
 No one ever ties anything down properly.
 The smell of charred meats wafts along the horizon.
-Someone actually drove a water truck as far as they could before it
+Someone actually drove a water truck as far as they

 Another Tequila sunset